nergalex/f5-aks-kic-lab/source/class1/module1/module1.rst

 LAB USE CASE 1: traffic splitting and advanced content-based routing
 ####################################################################

-| For that use case, A new application called cafe we be deployed and used
+| For that use case, A new application called cafe will be deployed and used
 | The CRDs virtualservers and virtualserverroutes will be used to enable the use case.

 1. Create the directory Lab1 and move into it